WalletScrutiny/WalletScrutinyCom/_android/com.brilliantts.fuzew.md

 ## The App and Verdict

-Without the hardware wallet, this app can't serve its intended function.
-As a result, **we do not classify this app as a wallet.**
+We tried to install the app, but without the hardware wallet, we could not use it.
+This app only works with a hardware wallet and probably does not handle private keys itself, making it **not a wallet**.
+(The hardware wallet controls the keys.)